TillF/WASA-SED/docs/index.md

         67         2       2.4       0.1        31         1      1997
         31         1         2      0.06        30         1      1993
         30         1         2      0.02        29         2      1993
+…
 ```

 *Start-Subbasin-ID*:		ID of sub-basin (source of water abstraction)<br>
 *Flag(reservoir/river)*:		water abstraction from: 1 (river) or 2 (reservoir)<br>
 *Flow(m<sup>3</sup>/s)*:			amount of re-routed water<br>
 *Loss(%)*:			transmission loss<br>
-*Destination-Subbasin-ID*:		ID of sub-basin (destination of water abstraction)
+*Destination-Subbasin-ID*:		ID of sub-basin (destination of water abstraction)<br>
 *Flag (reservoir/river)*:		water diversion to: 1 (river) or 2 (reservoir)<br>
 *begin\_year*:			start time of water abstraction

+Currently only works for daily resolution.
+For suspended sediments, abstraction from reservoirs assumes zero concentration, whereas abstraction from river uses river concentration.
+Abstractions are taken from the outlet of river reaches, and added to the inlet points of reaches.
 This file is optional.
 It is only read if ```dotrans``` (in ```do.dat```) is set to ```.true.```.
 In this case, ```transposition.dat``` is expected in the subdirectory ```Others/```. <br>
-WARNING: The transposition of sediment has not yet been implemented.

 <a name="3-4-input-files-for-the-reservoir-module"></a>
 ### 3.4 Input files for the reservoir module